SouthernMethodistUniversity/hpc_docs/docs/policies/scratch.md

 - All users currently utilizing `$SCRATCH` storage space will receive personalized emails summarizing their their usage with reminders of the upcoming changes.
-- At least 5 business days before the automated `$SCRATCH` purge begins, users will be able to access a manifest of all files that will be deleted.

 #### Tentative Schedule